mbitirini/savings-calculator-api/README.md

 ### Testing

-I have implemented unit testing (`savings.service.spec.ts`) for the services and an end-to-end test (`savings.e2e-spec.ts`) with basic implementation, in order to check that validators used in DTO work as expected.
+I have implemented unit testing (`savings.service.spec.ts`) for the services, covering various scenarios, including edge cases.
+Additionally, an end-to-end test (`savings.e2e-spec.ts`) has been included to ensure that the validators used in DTO work as expected.

 In order to run these tests: